farhan7reza7/Python-Greeting-Application/README.md

 ## Getting Started

-To run these scripts, you need Python 3 and the `json` module, which comes pre-installed with Python.
+To run these scripts, you need `Python 3`, and the `json module` which comes pre-installed with Python.

 ## File Descriptions